TetianaDiachenko/kottans-frontend/README.md

 ## Linux CLI, and HTTP

 I studied course [Linux Survival](https://linuxsurvival.com).
 I was very glad, that the linux commands from the first module I used before.
-So it was enough ease for me.
+So it was enough ease.
 The next modules had new information for me.
-And I hope, it'll be usefull for me in the future.
+And I hope, it'll be useful for my work in the future.

 <details>
 <summary>Screenshots of linux course</summary>